pozi/PoziConnectConfig/~Shared/SQL/M1 R Edits.md

 ```sql
 ( spi in ( select cp.spi from PC_Council_Parcel cp ) or propnum not in ( select cpa.propnum from PC_Council_Property_Address cpa ) )
 ```
-## Development notes:

-### Further Development Ideas

-* prevent retiring

-### Old Logic (probably no longer relevant)

-Looking at all _multi-assessment_ Vicmap Parcels where Vicmap `propnum` doesn't exist in Council Parcel with the same `spi`:

-* when Parcel is a single-parcel property, then null the _second and any subsequent_ `propnum` values
-* when Parcel is part of a multi-parcel property, and none of the parcels match any Council Parcel `propnum` values based on any of the `spi` values in the multi-parcel property, then null the _second and any subsequent_ `propnum` values